 Explore Post-Bac Academic Programs

 There are different types of post-baccalaureate programs.
+We highly recommend utilizing the American Association of Medical Colleges (AAMC) website to explore the details of all post-bac programs nationally.
 The information below describes programs by category, highlights resources to begin a post-baccalaureate search, and highlights several programs within the region.

 - Career Changer: These are for students who did not complete health professional program pre-requisites during their undergraduate degree.
 Thus, they consist of the basic science coursework required to apply to a health professional school.